 Gingerbread was a smaller update but is still noteworthy.
 It added multiple camera support (think of the standard selfie camera on your phone now) and updated the user interface, optimizing it for speed and simplicity.
 There came a new download manager, improvements for game developers, and additional support for sensors and audio effects.
-It was actually released before the last versions of Froyo, leading to some overlap.
+It was released before the last versions of Froyo, leading to some overlap.

 The other significant update here was support for Near Field Communication (NFC), which allowed Android phones to read NFC tags.
 This technology had limited use back then, but now it is used in contactless payments, bootstrapping connections, and identity confirmation.

-Not a standard update, Honeycomb (released on February 22, 2011) was meant chiefly for tablets and larger devices, allowing for these devices' interface to better fit within the Android framework.
+Not a standard update, Honeycomb (released on February 22, 2011) was meant chiefly for tablets and larger devices, allowing for these devices' interfaces to better fit within the Android framework.
 It might have been a quick response to the iPad, or it might have been in development for some time when tablets were coming into play.

-Yet Honeycomb also brought in more support for multi-core processors, the ability to encrypt all user data, and the use of browser tabs in tablets.
+Yet Honeycomb also brought in more support for multi-core processors, the ability to encrypt all user data, and the use of browser tabs on tablets.
 Larger screens also got an improved keyboard and a system and action bar.